civicrm/civicrm-sysadmin-guide/docs/install/multi-site.md

 **You will need to do this for each subdomain, so keyboard shortcuts are strongly encouraged.**

-After you've done this, if you don't have it already, download and install the [CiviCRM Admin Utilities extension](https://wordpress.org/plugins/civicrm-admin-utilities/) plugin for WordPress. **Make sure it (and CiviCRM itself) is Network Activated!** You will need it in a second.
+After you've done this, if you don't have it already, download and install the [CiviCRM Admin Utilities plugin for WordPress](https://wordpress.org/plugins/civicrm-admin-utilities/). **Make sure it (and CiviCRM itself) is Network Activated!** You will need it in a second.

 Go to one of your subdomains via its address, i.e. http://sub1.domain.org.